JPEG XT: JPEG-HDR

 JPEG XT Part 2 HDR coding is based on Dolby JPEG-HDR format, created in 2005 by Greg Ward from BrightSide Technologies and Maryann Simmons from Walt Disney Feature Animation as a way to store high dynamic range images inside a standard JPEG file.
 BrightSide Technologies was acquired by Dolby Laboratories in 2007.

 The image encoding is based on two-layer RGBE image format used by Radiance renderer, both of which were also created by Ward.
 Reduction in filesize is achieved by first converting the image into a tone mapped version, then storing a reconstructive multiplier image in APP11 markers in the same JPEG/JFIF file.
 Ordinary viewing software will ignore the multiplier image allowing anyone to see the tone mapped version of the image presented in a standard dynamic range and color gamut.

 JPEG-HDR file format is similar to JPEG XT Part 3 Box file format but uses text-based metadata.

 Programs that support JPEG-HDR include Photosphere by Greg Ward and pfstools.

 Reference software

 ISO/IEC Joint Photography Experts Group maintains a reference software implementation for base JPEG (ISO/IEC 10918-1 and 18477-1) and JPEG XT extensions (ISO/IEC 18477 Parts 2 and 6-9), as well as JPEG-LS (ISO/IEC 14495).
 A reduced version without JPEG-LS, arithmetic coding, and a mozjpeg-like hierarchical progressive coder is available under the ISO license.
 As a contestant for the ICIP Grand Challenge, the author also includes some existing JPEG optimization techniques known as "JPEG on steroids" in the library.

 A software JPEG-HDR encoder is provided by Dolby Labs; JPEG XT Part 7 Profile B software is provided by XDepth/Trellis Management; an implementation of all remaining parts was provided by the University of Stuttgart.

-Patent pool

-In April 2019, Luxembourg-based Sisvel announced the formation of a patent pool for JPEG-XT, although there is no list of claimed patents as of July 2021.
-Members of the pools included Dolby International AB and Trellis Europe S.r.l.

-Sisvel's standard prices are .12 Euros for camera-based devices, and .06 Euros for camera-enabled devices.